CSSUoB/cssuob.github.io/membership.md

 ## Standard Member

-You're automatically considered a full member of the Guild if you're a registered student at UoB.
+You're automatically considered a full member of the Guild if you're a <b>registered student at UoB</b>.
 This also includes if you're only a part-time student or resitting internally.

-As a full member of the Guild you're considered a "Standard Member", meaning you'll have a student login to the Guild website and won't need to do anything else before purchasing a membership.
+As a full member of the Guild you're considered a "Standard Member", meaning you'll have a student login to the Guild website and <b>don't need to do anything else</b> before purchasing a membership.

-To join, you can purchase a membership on the [Guild of Students CSS page](/join).
+To join, you can <b>purchase a membership on the [Guild of Students CSS page](/join)</b>.

 In addition to the benefits listed above, Standard Members can also vote in elections and run for committee positions.

 ## External Member

 Anyone who doesn't fall into the above category (i.e. if you're not a current UoB student) is considered an external member.

 This also includes those resitting externally, on a leave of absence, or university staff.

 External members can do everything that standard members can, except vote in elections and run for committee positions.